top of page

 Powerful forces

-Author Vanna Bonta once said, "Humility is the ability to give up your pride and still retain your dignity."
+Author Vanna Bonta said, "Humility is the ability to give up your pride and still retain your dignity."
 That sounds like a good approach to humility, but is it possible?

 Gender norms and expectations form some of the most profound dividing lines between pride and humility.
 Psychologists and sociologists have noted the differences between society’s expected levels of pride and humility in both men and women and the consequences of falling out of line.